KurtKroeker/powershell/presentations/powershell_presentation_notes.md

     Can use regex operators

+    Other Operators

     -whatif

     For some actions which are potentially destructive, you can see what WOULD happen without actually performing the action

+    -split

+    String splitting

+    -is

+    Type validation

-## Tips working with PowerShell
+## Things to Love working with PowerShell

-- Get-Help, Get-Command, Get-Member

-One of the things I like best about learning PowerShell and extending my knowledge of it is how discoverable everything is.
-There are three powerful commandlets built into PowerShell which make use of PowerShell's comment-based help system:

-Get-Help will format documentation attached to the commandlet or function, and it will

-- Get-Help, -Command, -Member
+- Love Visual Studio Code with the PowerShell plugin

+Get PowerShell debugging, linting, intellisense, and more!
+While Windows includes the "PowerShell Integrated Scripting Environment (ISE)" for Windows PowerShell, I do 100% of my own PowerShell development in the CLI or VS Code.

+- Love comment-based help

 I mentioned the high discoverability of PowerShell functionality earlier.
-I want to quickly review them a bit more, and dig deeper into why why these work so well and how you can leverage the power of comment-based help.
+Let's take a look at how you can leverage the power of comment-based help.

+For your PowerShell script files, you can comment single lines of code using the pound sign # or multiple lines using the gt/lt+pound sign syntax:
+    <# #>

+Comment-based help is layered on top of multi-line commenting, and is an opinionated way to represent documentation for your scripts in a way that keeps code changes and documentation in sync.

-Get-Help is good for your code, not just pre-packaged code; good practice to document using comment-based help.
-Keep your PS documentation up to date along with your source code.
+Get-Help is good for your code, not just pre-packaged code.

-**DEMO: demo_commentBasedHelp.ps1**

 - Love the tab key

 PowerShell cmdlets do not display their arguments, and you're not using your mouse, so you can't hover over and see what's available in the PowerShell prompt.
 Use the tab key to view the available arguments and, in some cases, their possible arguments.

+Auto-complete ALL the things!

-- Love pipelines and $_.
+- Love your context - $_

 You can avoid traditional for-loops by "piping" the results of one command into another.
-PowerShell gives you a powerful contextual variable $_. to reference the looped item.
+PowerShell gives you a powerful contextual variable $_. to reference the current item.

 `ForEach-Object` and `Where-Object`

 - Love your PowerShell profile

 If you get tired of loading PS1 files whenever you want a common function available, add the functions you use the most to your Microsoft.PowerShell_profile.ps1 file.
-Save it to your C:\Users\kurtk\Documents\WindowsPowerShell folder.
 You might even want to put it in source control.

-- Love the up-arrow
+Discover where it is using the $PROFILE variable.

+- Quickly find previous commands

-This is common to most CLIs, but you can always get your commands back by hitting the up arrow to get the previous command, even from session to session.
+This is common to most CLIs, but you can navigate your previous commands using the up/down arrows

+Use Ctrl + R to search your previous commands
+Use the left arrow to accept PowerShell's predictive auto-completion

+- Love your available options with Ctrl + <SPACE>

-- Love hash tables
+- Love hash tables and PSCustomObjects

 If you want a concise but powerful dictionary-like object to work with, you'll love hash tables.
-They're easy to initialize and act a lot like dynamic objects in C# or regular objects in JavaScript:
+They're terse to initialize and act a lot like dynamics in C# or JavaScript objects:

 `$myHashTable = @{ Name = "Kurt Kroeker"; Age = 31; Occupation = "Software Guy" }`

 They even give you autocomplete for properties, including properties with spaces in the names!

+To take things to the next level, you can also build PSCustomObjects on the fly.
+You can start by initializing the PSCustomObject and then adding members to it

+I like to add NoteProperties to construct objects for serialization, analysis You can also add ScriptMethods to objects to define custom behavior

+`Add-Member -InputObject $a -Name TestMethod -Value { Write-Host "You invoked me!" } -MemberType ScriptMethod`

 - Love working with JSON and CSV